alibasheer/woo-mpgs/readme.txt

 == Upgrade Notice ==

 = 1.2.0 =
-This version comes with lots of enhancement related to MPGS API 52, supporting creating orders by admin to customers
+This version comes with lots of enhancements, check change log for more details.
+If you faced any issue, contact me at alibasheer@hotmail.com

 = 1.1.0 =
 This version comes with lots of enhancement related to multisite, payment verification, error handling...